-The Japanese had Zero fighters in the air and quickly launched more – about thirty in total.
+Guarding against attack, the Japanese had Zero fighters in the air and, sighting the approaching planes from Midway, quickly launched more – about thirty in total.
 The Japanese Zero, possibly the best fighter plane in the world at the time, had a huge speed advantage over the attacking planes.
-Coming in low to attack, the Avengers, carrying torpedoes, focused on Hiryu.
+With the carriers out of position there were no Wildcats from the carriers for defense.
+Coming in low to attack, the Avengers, carrying World War I, thirty-knot torpedoes, focused on carrier Hiryu.
 The Zeros shot down several immediately.
-Two Avengers dropped their torpedoes at Hiryu, but they were too far away when they dropped.
-The World War I-vintage torpedoes travelled at only thirty knots, and Hiryu, which at flank speed could make thirty-four knots, simply turned away.
+Two Avengers dropped their torpedoes, but they were too far away when they dropped, and Hiryu, which at flank speed could make thirty-four knots, simply turned away.
 There were no torpedo hits, or even good chances for hits, and the Zeros sent five of the six Avengers flaming into the ocean.

-Meanwhile, the four B-26s, also carrying torpedoes, targeted Akagi.
+Meanwhile, the four B-26s, also carrying torpedoes, targeted flagship carrier Akagi.
 The torpedoes they dropped missed widely.
-Akagi maneuvered, but the attack was not a serious threat.
-The Zeros closed in on the B-26s.
+Akagi maneuvered, but the attack was not a serious threat and the Zeros closed in on the B-26s.
 One went into the ocean and two escaped after their ineffective torpedo drops.
-The pilot of the fourth B-26, badly shot up, realized he was not going to make it back, and if he was going to die he was going to take out the bridge of the Japanese flagship.
-The plane, trailing smoke, bored in straight at the Akagi bridge and straight at Striking Force commander Vice Admiral Chuichi Nagumo.
-At the last moment the plane veered slightly, missed the bridge by a few feet and fell into the ocean.
-The B-26 pilot may have done as much as anyone that day to bring about the victory he gave his life to achieve.
+The fourth B-26 was badly shot up and on fire, and the pilot knew he was not going to make it back.
+He made a suicide run on flagship Akagi, heading straight for the bridge and Striking Force commander Vice Admiral Chuichi Nagumo.
+He missed the bridge by scant feet and crashed into the ocean.
+The B-26 pilot may have thought the last act of his life had failed, but he may have done as much as anyone that day to bring about the victory he gave his life to achieve.

-Many brave fliers from Midway went to their deaths in the ocean that morning with hardly more than a scratch on a single Japanese ship.
-But the constant hammering by the Midway fliers caused the carriers to maneuver constantly, and the Zeros had to stay in the air defending the carriers, which committed the flight decks.
-Nagumo’s order to change ordnance, and the delay that followed, was a direct result of their relentless determination and sacrifice.
+Many brave fliers from Midway went to their deaths in the ocean that morning, having inflicted hardly more than a scratch on a single Japanese ship.
+But their constant hammering caused the carriers to maneuver constantly.
+The Zeros had to stay in the air defending the carriers, which committed the flight decks to their operations.
+The attacks also caused uncertainty and confusion in the Japanese command that resulted in hasty changes in tactics.
+Nagumo’s order to change ordnance, and the delay that followed, was a direct result of the Midway fliers’ relentless determination and sacrifice.

-The Battle of Midway was a great victory, and the unsung heroes who flew from Midway into the teeth of the Zero fighters early in the engagement made huge contributions to that victory.
+The Battle of Midway was a great victory, and the unsung heroes who flew from Midway into the teeth of the Zero fighter defense early in the engagement made huge contributions to that victory.
 Without their sacrifices the outcome of the battle could have been different.

 Action Report, Battle of Midway.
 From: Commander, Cruisers, US Pacific Fleet, To: Commander-in-Chief, US Pacific Fleet, Para 3.
 Pearl Harbor, T.H., June 14, 1942